Leuk 2016: A 10-year spectacle of sound

 Now for the science bit

-The audience was also made aware of the problems of sound projection in modern music.
-In comparison with loudspeakers, instruments have a much wider and complexer range and broadcast angle for sound.
+The audience was also made aware of the problems of sound projection in modern music, particularly that in comparison with loudspeakers, instruments have a much wider and complexer range and broadcast angle for sound.

 In between the two presentations listeners were invited to try a new Valaisan wine from a local vinter that is made from young vines from a grape that is unusually resistant to fungi i.e. not requiring frequent spraying with pesticides and fungicides.
 Ah, the happy sound of glasses clinking: the joy of presents.